akvo/akvo-product-design/FLOW/Features/133-Custom-maps/1st implementation - Functional design document.md

 - Page titple - 'New map'
 - 'Back to maps' link (same design as in the Assignments sub-tab) - brings the user back to the list of maps.
 - 'Save' button - becomes active only once the user makes a change in the map name.
 Saves the new map and shows it on the top of the list of maps.
-- 'Cancel button' - this button is originally not in the mockups, however - if we look at the mockups of Worflow and Webforms (which hold the newset design changes) there is also a 'Cancel' button besides the 'save and 'back' buttons.
-The location of all 3 action buttons needs review, so they are placed all in the same location - in order to start introducing more consistency in the dashabord with these new changes.
+- 'Cancel button' - this button is originally not in the mockups, however - if we look at the mockups of Worflow and Webforms (which hold the newset design changes) there is also a 'Cancel' button besides the 'save' and 'back' buttons.
+The location of all 3 action buttons needs review, so they are placed all in the same location if possible and suitable - in order to start introducing more consistency in the dashabord with these new changes.
 - Map name text field - holds in the name of the new map.
 When empty, in grey - 'Map name'.
 If user clicks into the text field, this sentence disappears and the user can start typing directly
 - Map description text field - same behaviour as map title, When empty, in grey - 'Map description (optional)'
 - 'Map settings icon' - opens and closes the 'Map settings' menu